p0nce/life-idioms/articles/ATM Case Study&#x3A; Conditional Task.md

-# ATM Case Studies #1: Conditional Task
+# ATM Case Studies #1: Should you fix this bug?

 _For that problem we will avoid all discussions of ownership, as they are often tautological._